HostWeb12115/aztec-packages/docs/docs/the_aztec_network/operation/monitoring_example_troubleshooting.md

 **Issue**: No metrics showing in Prometheus or Grafana.

 **Solutions**:
-- Verify OTEL collector is running: `docker compose ps otel-collector`
+- Verify the OTEL collector is running: `docker compose ps otel-collector`
 - Check OTEL collector logs: `docker compose logs otel-collector`
-- Verify node is configured with correct OTEL endpoints
+- Verify your node is configured with the correct OTEL endpoints
-- Test OTEL collector endpoint: `curl http://localhost:8889/metrics`
+- Test the OTEL collector endpoint: `curl http://localhost:8889/metrics`
 - Ensure all containers are on the same Docker network

 ### Prometheus target down